Many people eat their food quickly and carelessly.

 - Be patient.
 Change takes time, as it takes about 66 days for a new behavior to become a habit (19).

 SUMMARY With practice and a few tried-and-true techniques, eating slowly will become easier and more sustainable.

 Eating too quickly can lead to weight gain and decreased enjoyment of food.

 However, slowing down can increase fullness and promote weight loss.
-It also provides several other health benefits, and can improve your quality of life.
+It also provides other health benefits.